chaisql/chai/docs/content/en/docs/data-definition/table-basics.md

 ---
 title: "Table Basics"
 date: 2020-03-30T20:27:04+04:00
+description: >
+    How to create and remove tables
 ---

 Though Genji stores its data in tables, there is no concept of rows or columns.
 A Genji table is simply a collection of documents.